 Can I meet with a member of the FTA Finance team to discuss my funding proposal?

 We are more than happy to meet with any client to discuss their requirements and funding proposal – this can be face-to-face, online (Teams, Zoom, Skype etc) or on the phone.
 Simply let us know your preferred option and we’d be happy to arrange it.
 Call us on 0330 088 1157 and speak to one of the team today.

-How much will the banks lend for a pharmacy business purchase?
+How much deposit will I need for a practice purchase?